Backlash (2007): Main event matches

 Shane McMahon in the ring before his match at Backlash.

 The three-on-one handicap ECW World Championship match between champion Bobby Lashley and Team McMahon (Umaga, Vince McMahon, and Shane McMahon) was next.
 Shane struck Lashley with the ECW World Championship belt and Umaga executed a diving splash on Lashley.
 Umaga then tagged in Vince, who scored a near-fall.
 Vince then tagged in Umaga, who executed a second diving splash on Lashley.
 After being tagged in again, Vince pinned Lashley to win the ECW World Championship and the match for his team.

 The next match was The Undertaker against Batista in a Last Man Standing Match for the World Heavyweight Championship.
-At one spot, Undertaker executed a leg drop through an announce table on Batista.
+At one spot, The Undertaker executed a leg drop through an announce table on Batista.
 Towards the end, the two fought up the entrance ramp, where Batista executed a spear to The Undertaker off the stage.
 Neither man could get to their feet before the referee's count of ten; in result, the match ended in a draw.
 Due to WWE regulations, titles can't change hands in a Last Man Standing match by a draw, so The Undertaker remained champion.

 The main event was John Cena against Edge, Randy Orton, and Shawn Michaels in a fatal four-way match for the WWE Championship.
 During the match, Michaels performed a moonsault onto Cena, Edge, and Orton on the floor.
 Edge performed a spear on Orton.
 Cena then performed an FU to Edge.
 Michaels executed Sweet Chin Music on Cena, who fell on Orton for the pinfall victory, retaining the title.